saftle/ComfyUI_OmniGen_Nodes/README.md

 * cache_model: When set to True, the model is cached and does not need to be loaded again during the next run.
 Strongly recommended for playing with this node.
 * move_to_ram: When set to True, keep in VRAM only the needed models.
 Moves to main RAM the rest.
 Use it if you experiments issues after inference when the VAE decodes the resulting image.

-###  statement
+## Statement

 This project follows the MIT license, Some of its functional code comes from other open-source projects.
 Thanks to the original author.
 If used for commercial purposes, please refer to the original project license to authorization agreement.